 About Land Search and Rescue

-Land Search and Rescue is overseen by the Land Search and Rescue Board, which serves as the organisation’s governance body.
-The Board is made up of independent and elected Directors.
+Land Search and Rescue is governed by the Land Search and Rescue Board, made up of independent and elected Directors.
+The Board appoints the Chief Executive, who leads the organisation with support from a small national support team responsible for delivering the organisation’s strategic priorities.

 From July 2024 to June 2025, Land Search and Rescue volunteers undertook 526 search and rescue operations, saving 40 lives, rescuing 159 people, and assisting a further 219 individuals.
 This vital work was supported by 22,727 operational hours and an incredible 115,087 hours of training.